-The pressure of the atmosphere on the surface of Mars is only 0.6% of the atmospheric pressure on the surface of the earth.
-The greenhouse effect remains small, despite a CO2 share of approx. 96%.
+The atmospheric pressure on the surface of Mars is only 0.6% of the atmospheric pressure on the surface of Earth.
+The greenhouse effect remains small, despite a CO2 content of about 96%.

 Why doesn’t CO2 work on Mars as it does on Earth?